Skip to content

 Is Polysorbate 20 a natural ingredient?

-No, it’s not a natural ingredient although Polysorbate is derived from sorbitol which is a natural ingredient, When Polysorbate is ethoxylated, means when reacted with ethylene oxide and 1,4 dioxane, it becomes Polysorbate 20 and becomes carcinogen which can be cancerous and definitely not a natural ingredient.
+No, it’s not a natural ingredient.
+Although Polysorbate in its original form is harmless and is derived from sorbitol (sugar alcohol) which is a natural ingredient.
+When Polysorbate is ethoxylated, means when reacted with 20 parts of ethylene oxide and 1,4 dioxane, it becomes Polysorbate 20 and becomes a carcinogen which can be cancerous and definitely not a natural ingredient.

 What is another name for Polysorbate 20?